composewell/streamly/docs/User/Tutorials/replacing-other-packages.md

-# All your packages are belong to us!
+# All your packages belong to us!

 <!--
 Bring the docs from streamly-core/streamly cabal package description here.